 Each breed has unique nutritional requirements with different outcomes on their health and wellbeing.
 So when dinner time comes around, ask yourself, are you feeding your cat or dog a food that’s made specifically just for them?
-Breed Specific food, such as Royal Canin’s range are made with different breeds in mind, providing the right health benefits that your pet needs.
+Breed Specific food from brands like Royal Canin and Black Hawk are made with different breeds in mind, providing the right health benefits that your pet needs.

 In order to maintain a happy, healthy lifestyle, breed specific nutrition targets individual breeds, developing pet food and treats that focus on health benefits and the unique eating styles of brachycephalic jaw shapes.